Fanchengyan/data-downloader/README.md

 ### 2.5 async_download_datas

 Download files simultaneously with asynchronous mode.
-The website that don't support resuming breakpoint may download incompletely.
+The website that don't support resuming may lead to download incompletely.
 You can use `download_datas` instead

 ``` Python
 downloader.async_download_datas(urls, folder=None, file_names=None, limit=30, desc='')